↓ Skip to Main Content

 Well That Explains a Lot

 I mentioned I’ve been reading Before Philosophy by Henri and Henriette Frankfort, et al. And I mentioned it’s one of my favorite treatises on mythology.
-What I didn’t mention is the lights-on moment I got the first time I picked up this book, which …
+What I didn’t mention is the lights-on moment I got the first time I …

-Well That Explains a Lot Read more »
+Well That Explains a Lot Read this post »

 More than Metaphor